-Long-term incentives ('LTI') include share options and long service leave.
+Long-term incentives ('LTI') include share-based payments in the form of share options.
 The objective of the employee share option plan is to assist in the recruitment, reward, retention and motivation of key employees and directors by facilitating the offering of options over ordinary shares, subject to performance and loyalty hurdles.
 The plan aims to give selected employees and directors the opportunity to share in the future growth and profitability of the company by better aligning their interests with those of shareholders and provides greater incentive for them to work towards achieving the longer term goals of the company.